DenisPeskoff/2020_acl_diplomacy/data/README.md

 Each file is a jsonlines file containing an entire game dialog per line.
 Each object has the following fields:
+An alternate representation of the data, by message not by conversation, is available as part of ConvoKit: https://convokit.cornell.edu/documentation/diplomacy.html

 **speakers:** the sender of the message (string format.  russia, turkey, england...)